tgg/tlscli/README.txt

   me@mymachine$ python setup.py install --user

-This will automatically compile stubs, and install everything into your ``$HOME/.local`` (``tlscli`` itself will be in ``$HOME/.local/bin``).
+This will automatically install everything needed into your ``$HOME/.local`` (``tlscli`` itself will be in ``$HOME/.local/bin``).

 To run ``tlscli``, you need a Telecom Log Service running somewhere.